Speaking part: variant 48 - Langart

 • explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-• mention the advantages (1–2) of these two places;
+• mention the advantages (1–2) of the two shopping places;

-• mention the disadvantages (1–2) of these two places;
+• mention the disadvantages (1–2) of the two shopping places;

-• express your opinion on the subject of the project – whether you prefer to shop at farmers’ markets and why.
+• express your opinion on the subject of the project – say which of the shopping places presented in the pictures you prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.